Shildon is a small town in County Durham in the North East of England, vitally important to the story of Britain's railways.

 Shildon's location was strategically significant, sitting on the eastern edge of the south-west Durham coalfield.

-This proximity made it ideal for connecting nearby collieries with Darlington and Stockport-on-Tees, speeding up the process of transporting coal locally as well as freighting it to the coast for onward transport.
+This proximity made it ideal for connecting nearby collieries with Darlington and Stockton-on-Tees, speeding up the process of transporting coal locally as well as freighting it to the coast for onward transport.

 Being in the thick of the coal industry also meant Shildon was close to a wealth of engineering knowledge and innovation.